hoanghonghuy/termi-cli/README.md

 - and the extra documentation in `docs/ADVANCED.md`.

+For the internal multi-provider routing and Provider abstraction (Gemini / DeepSeek / Groq / OpenRouter / Ollama), see the section ["Provider architecture (developers)"](docs/ADVANCED.md#provider-architecture-developers).

 ## Contributing

 We welcome all contributions to improve this CLI Agent.
 In short: